 Shaving cream paint.
 Just shaving cream squirted into a bowl and a few squirts of paint added.
 This was definitely the favorite medium of the day.
 Kids loved exploring it.

 There are so many other options, these are just a few we did this time around.
-If you want to get inspired with children’s open ended art ideas, check out Pinterest.
+If you want to get inspired by children’s open-ended art ideas, check out Pinterest.
 It’s always a great place to get ideas!

 To read an interesting article on how creative art can change the lives of neglected and abused children, click here.

-I wish you art, I wish you love, I with you the peace in your soul that art brings.
+I wish you art, I wish you love, I wish you the peace in your soul that art brings.
 I hope you will create something today and tell me all about it!